CashMunkey/nlxScraper/README.md

 ## Bot to scrape NLX listings from careeronestop.org
-The NLX has an API, but I think you have to be a non-profit before they give you credentials.
+The National Listing eXchange (NLX) has an API, but I think you have to be a non-profit before they give you credentials.
 The bot will take the following information from the web and outputs it to a csv file:
 - Job Title
 - Company Name